 Shower whilst sitting on a highchair or stool with rubber feet.
 As your balance improves, you may resume showering standing up.

 Remain seated to dry and dress.
 Long-handled aids can be useful in assisting you to manage this safely.
-Put the operated leg into your pants first when getting dressed.
-Take it out last when undressing.

 Continue to sleep on your back.
 As pain allows, you may move to sleeping on your side with a pillow between your legs.
 Avoid this if possible, for the first 6 weeks.